danbev/learning-rust/notes/linking.md

 Is a rust impl of [miniz](https://github.com/richgel999/miniz) which is a zlib encoder decoder.

+### libaddr2line
+Is a library/binary for translating cross-platform addresses into function name, file name, and line number.
+So an address in an executable can be passed to add2line and will produce the filename and line number by using debugging information stored in the executable.

 ### emit object file
 ```
 $ rustc src/phantom_data_unused.rs --emit=obj